-Finally the 67th Berlinale is coming: 9th of February until the 19th of February Berlin will be topsy-turvy, as bystanders and movie stars from all over the world are visiting the city.
+Finally the Berlinale is back and Berlin will be topsy-turvy, as bystanders and movie stars from all over the world are visiting the city.

 But the Berlinale is not only about movie stars, it’s about small stories on big screens.
 The best thing to do is, to check out the films in Competition.
 Blockbusters you can always catch in regular rotation during the year.